 Despite the convulsive days that people and markets are currently going through, we have good news.
 45.12% of the world’s population owns a smartphone.
 This translates into 3.5 million smartphone users across the world that keep downloading and using apps.
 Moreover, app usage and smartphone penetration are still growing at a steady rate, without any signs of slowing down in the near future.
 In fact, according to eMarketer, worldwide mobile ad spending will hit $402 billion in 2023.
+Are you going to miss the mobile in-app opportunity?

 That the average number of apps used continues to increase is excellent news.
 App users visit, on average, 3 times more pages per session than mobile web users.
 This means that the engagement rate is higher in-app compared to mobile web.
 This is mainly because the mobile app user experience is superior to mobile web for content and for advertising.
 In fact, eMarketer predicts this year 85% of mobile ad dollars will be spent on mobile in-app inventory and many US media buyers are already shifting their spend.